 Massachusetts Institute of Technology (MIT) - Though usually regarded as a leader in science and information technology, MIT is also an innovator in student elections.
 MIT students use RCV for all of their student government elections including President, Vice-President, class councils, and Student Senate.
 Since adopting RCV in 2004, the university’s Undergraduate Association maintains a vibrant electoral system.
 According to Election Commissioner Leonid Grinberg, most candidates enter the race with a base of friends and supporters, but “what really matters is the second vote.
 Those are the ones that actually decide elections.”

 Oberlin College - As the first institute of higher education in the U.S. to offer bachelor’s degrees to women and African Americans in the mid-1800, Oberlin has a proud history of blazing the trail.
-Now one of the most well-respected liberal arts colleges in the region and with a student body of 2,900, Oberlin has used single transferable voting to elect its senators since 2008.
+Now one of the most well-respected liberal arts colleges in the region and with a student body of 2,900, Oberlin's Student Senate has used single transferable voting to elect its senators since 2008.

 Oregon State University - With over 26,000 students, the Associated Students at Oregon State (ASOSU) represent the interests of a massive student body.
 To ensure that all voices are heard ASOSU made the switch to RCV for the 2014 school year, with the goal of increasing turnout.
 They met their goal, and then some.
 In its first election using instant runoff, Oregon State saw a 62% increase in turnout over the previous election.

-Pomona College - Consistently ranked as one of the nation’s best value schools, this prestigious liberal arts college uses RCV to elect its student government officials.
+Pomona College - Consistently ranked as one of the nation’s best value schools, this prestigious liberal arts college uses RCV to elect its student government officials for its Associated Students.
 Along with Pitzer and Claremont McKenna, Pomona is one of three Claremont Colleges that use RCV.

 Portland State University - Portland State overwhelmingly approved of RCV for key Associated Students races 79 to 21 percent after the Student Senate unanimously passed the measure in Feb.
 2005.
 All the major candidate slates supported RCV.
 In 2006, the first RCV election enabled three slates to run and resulted in a 51 to 49 percent tally between the strongest slates.
 RCV is currently used for the President/VP ticket and the Student Fee Committee Chair.